1900 to 1930s Women's Fashion - Haute Couture

 Fashion designers began to find new clients in the ranks of film actresses, heiresses and the wives and daughters of wealthy industrialists.

-The First World War changed how women were perceived in society because constraints were removed and women began to experiment more with clothing designs.
+The First World War changed how women were perceived in society because constraints were removed and women began to experiment more with clothing styles.

-A radical change soon emerged soon the war years.
-Dresses with long trains became outdated and gave way to above the knee dresses and pinafores.
+A radical change soon emerged.
+Dresses with long trains became outdated and gave way to above-the-knee dresses and pinafores.

 This was the decade of:

 Exposing the knee was the height of fashion, bouffant coiffures gave way to sophisticated short bobs, and the need for corsets greatly reduced because women clothing tended towards a kind of "boyish silhouette” style as seen with the loose styled dresses and gowns.

 In the 20's the flapper dress was the most popular style for women and everyone desired it.
 Also referred to as the Charleston dress, these attires in various cuts and silhouettes became popular from the mid-1920.

 Flat-chested and waist-less shapes and cuts emerged, an "aggressive" dressing down that was softened with the use of feather boas, embroidery, showy fashion accessories, blunt-toed shoes, and long cigarette holders.

 It was during this fashion decade that sheer stockings become fashionable, a good thing, as the thick unattractive woollen stockings that were worn by fashionable women a decade and more before the swinging 20s 'went out' like a puff of smoke.